 A set of three paper-bound notebooks

-History is filled with some fascinating 'schools of thought' dedicated to tackling life's big problems in distinctive ways.
-This exquisite set of notebooks is in honor of The English Modernists.
+History is filled with some fascinating ‘schools of thought’ dedicated to tackling life’s big problems in distinctive ways.
+We’ve created this exquisite set of notebooks in honor of The Minimalists.

-Each notebook carries an introduction to a great English Modernist artist on the inside front page, their name beautifully printed on the cover - and is otherwise empty for your own projects.
+Each notebook carries an introduction to a great Minimalist artist on the inside front page, their name beautifully printed on the cover – and is otherwise empty for your own projects.

 Minimalists featured in these notebooks : Twombly, Martin, Stella